blockchainreg/octofi-app-aquafarm/CONTRIBUTING.md

 ### Welcome Frentacle!

-First off, thank you for considering contributing to OctoFi.
-It's people like you that make OctoFi such a great community.
+First off, thank you for considering contributing to Hazlor.
+It's people like you that make Hazlor such a great community.

 ### Tentacles unite!